madhuripawle18/KBS-Project/README.md

 * A. Omary, A. Wedyan, A. Zghoul, A. Banihani and I. Alsmadi, "An interactive predictive system for weather forecasting," 2012 International Conference on Computer, Information and Telecommunication Systems (CITS), Amman, 2012, pp. 1-4.

 * P. C. Reddy and A. S. Babu, "Survey on weather prediction using big data analystics," 2017 Second International Conference on Electrical, Computer and Communication Technologies (ICECCT), Coimbatore, 2017, pp. 1-6.

-## Team Member Duties

-**Madhuri Pawle:**
-- Loaded the data into BigQuery
-- Worked on Data Pre-processing
-- Trained Logistic Regression model
-- Evaluated the model.

-**Hanumasri Bollepalli:**
-- Worked on Data Pre-processing
-- Researched all the qwicklabs and reference papers to get an overview of working with BigQuery.
-- Worked on the documentation.
-- Worked on the presentation.

-**Pavanitha Jampala:**
-- Researched all the qwicklabs and reference papers to get an overview of working with BigQuery.
-- Worked on the documentation.
-- Worked on the presentation.